WoTTsecurity/agent/docs/examples/adafruit-io/README.md

 Tags = adafruit
 ```

-Using your relevant information from the Adafruit AIO key.
+using your relevant information from the Adafruit AIO key.
 Note the `adafruit` tag here.
 Ensure that the device you will be downloading the credentials on has a matching tag.